yorickpeterse/nvim-pqf/README.md

   show_multiple_lines = false,

   -- How long filenames in the quickfix are allowed to be.
 0 means no limit.
-  -- Filenames above this limit will be truncated from the beginning with [...] max_filename_length = 0,
+  -- Filenames above this limit will be truncated from the beginning with `filename_truncate_prefix`. max_filename_length = 0,

+  -- Prefix to use for truncated filenames. filename_truncate_prefix = '[...]',
 })
 ```